A message from Head Coach, Ed Lynch

 Shelly is from northern Delaware, she attended St. Marks High School and played JUCO softball for Delaware Technical Institute.
 She led her team to 2 undefeated seasons, while having pitched 2 perfect games and appearing in the National tournament in Hutchinson, Kansas.
 She gained nationwide exposure, earned regional MVP honors and quickly became a recognized student athlete.
 She was offered many scholarships to continue her collegiate career but instead declined in order to pursue her future (now current) career as a nuclear medicine technologist.
 Shelly had a passion for softball, like the rest of us, and as her 2 daughters started playing she, of course, started coaching.
 She is a certified Tincher Pitching Instructor, which she learned of from her daughter's pitching coach as they were growing up.
 Both her daughters are now pitching at Division 1 West Point University.

-Kristi May Wyatt - recruiting coach and program manager
+Kristi May Wyatt - executive director and recruiting coach

 Kristi has been a part of the Maryland Legends and Lady Dukes organization since 2015, when her son joined the team at 10 years old.
 She is from just outside of Cecil County, in Chester County, PA.
 She graduated from Avon Grove High School and played softball at Division 2 Kutztown University.
 Kristi manages everything off the field for the Legends and Dukes organization.
 Her passion is in mentorship, leadership and community.
 As the recruiting coach, she brings many great qualities, like her own experiences, experiences of her son's recruiting process, teammates recruiting process, what she has learned from Ed, and many other mentors, over the years, and an extensive sales and leadership background.